Documentation

 On your filesystem, exactly where you put them.
 Vireo reads photos in place and never moves, copies, or uploads them.
 The database is just a cache — you can rebuild it anytime from your files.

-Does Vireo modify my photo files?
+Does Vireo modify my original photo files?

 No. Metadata is written to XMP sidecar files (.xmp) alongside your photos.
 Your original image files are never touched.